AaltoIIC/futimo/Documentation.md

 The script uses [fuzzy_sets.txt](#fuzzy_sets.txt) file for definition.

-### DataVisualization.m
+### data_visualization.py

-This MATLAB-script is used to visualize tha fuzzified data.
-It takes csv file that includes fuzzy sets parameters in each row for each variable. [expand_fuzzy_sets_for_visualization.py](#expand_fuzzy_sets_for_visualization.py) can be used to form a csv file for this visualization script.
+This script is used to visualize tha fuzzified data.
+It takes as an input csv file that includes fuzzy sets parameters in each row for each variable. [expand_fuzzy_sets_for_visualization.py](#expand_fuzzy_sets_for_visualization.py) can be used to form a csv file for this visualization script.
 Below is an example of the visualization produced by the script for a crane movement.

 ![Visualization](examples/figures/Visualization_of_crane_data_1.png)
 ![Visualization](examples/figures/Visualization_of_crane_data_2.png)

+The variables to be visualized can be given as arguments to the script in the following form:

+    data_visualization.py -m "variable 1" "variable 2"

+For example:

+     data_visualization.py -m "TrolleyPosition" "BridgePosition"

 ### generate_fuzzy_sets.py
 This script is used to generate selected number of fuzzy sets and their membership functions.
 The result is printed to console and cane be copy-pasted into fuzzy_sets.txt